FerreyraGD/LearnYourTekk/README.md

 go through the table to see any specific move they have in mind to look up.
 Speed and simplicity was the goal.

 Local Database Setup:
-* Database was based off a JSON object that contained all the moves of a character.
+* The database architecture was based off a JSON object that contained all the moves of a character.
 It consists of the CharacterData and BasicMoves table where CharacterData contains the name and difficulty of a character.
 BasicMoves consisted of the notation of the move(i.e. a punch or kick) and its frame data information(start up frame time, frames on hit, on block, on counter hit, etc. All relevant terms understood by advanced players of the Tekken 7 game).
 The CharacterData and BasicMoves table had a one to many relationship where one character would be linked